Prattville, Alabama: Recreation

 The city has become a popular golf destination, featuring the Capitol Hill golf courses (part of the Robert Trent Jones Golf Trail).
 Its Senator Course hosted the Navistar (now Yokohama Tire) LPGA Classic on the LPGA Tour from 2007 through 2012 when Navistar ended its sponsorship.
 There was no LPGA event at this course in 2013.
 The 2014 event, now known as the Yokohama Tire LPGA Classic after its new sponsor, was scheduled for September 18–21.

 High Point Town Center is a large shopping center built in Prattville between 2007 and 2008.
 10,000-capacity Stanley-Jensen Stadium is located in Prattville.
 It is mainly used for football and soccer.

 Transportation

 Major highways that pass through the city include:

 Prattville also has a small airport about 3.5 miles from downtown.

+Autauga County Rural Transportation provides dial-a-ride transit service in the city and county.

 Historical markers

 Happy Hollow

 Known for the signature hill that turns into a steep curve, located on present-day 6th Street, Happy Hollow was the center of African American life in Prattville in the 1950s.
 This marker was erected to honor the spirit of "equality" that resonated in Happy Hollow.